 And so Jesus did the next best - and an even better - thing ... he promised an ongoing presence who would provide answers to the ongoing questions.
-In fact, in John's gospel we have five such occasions of Jesus promising such help and direction, and today's reading is the fifth and final of these five promises.
+In fact, John's gospel records five times Jesus promised such help and direction, and today's reading is the fifth and final of these five promises.
 In the first instance, Jesus said he would ask God to send the Spirit of Truth as another Counselor to be with the disciples forever (14:16-17).
 In the second, Jesus declared the Holy Spirit will be sent from God in Jesus' name to teach and to remind the disciples of Jesus' words (14:25-26).
-The third instance promises that the Spirit, sent by Jesus but proceeding from God, will bear witness to Jesus (15:26) and in the fourth Jesus promises that upon his departure he will send the Counselor to convict the world of sin, righteousness and judgment (16:7-11).
-And finally here in today's reading Jesus makes three declarations concerning the Holy Spirit.
+The third promise declares that the Spirit, sent by Jesus but proceeding from God, will bear witness to Jesus (15:26) and in the fourth Jesus promises that upon his departure he will send the Counselor to convict the world of sin, righteousness and judgment (16:7-11).
+Finally here in today's reading Jesus makes three declarations concerning the Holy Spirit.

 The first of those declarations relates to the problem of the finiteness of his ministry.
 "I still have many things to say to you, but you cannot bear them now" Jesus tells his disciples.
 Even if he could have said them, the disciples couldn't have been able to handle them.
 Take for example that Jesus left no instruction covering the case of a Christian convert whose spouse remained an unbeliever.
 Paul faced such a problem at Corinth and had to interpret the will of God (1 Cor 7:12-16).
 Paul concluded his comments on marriage, divorce, and remarriage with the words, "And I think that I too have the Spirit of God" (1 Cor 7:40).
+Obviously the early church thought so, too, because they treated Paul's letter reverently as scripture, not spam.